nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Design considerations:

-* We chose to find task by their `TaskDescription` as it is more specific and more significant information to for example, the `Deadline`.
+* We chose to find tasks by their `TaskDescription` as users are more likely to search for tasks by name.
+* We allowed for partial matching of the keyword to the `TaskDescription` as users may not remember the full name or a full word of the task.
-* Users can find their specific task if their keyword matches part of the `TaskDescription`.
+* Users can find their specific task if their keywords match part of the `TaskDescription`.
     * Pros: Users can find their tasks more easily, especially if they do not know the exact `TaskDescription` of the `Task` they want to find.
-    * Cons: More tasks will be displayed to the users as there will be more `TaskDescription` that partially matches the keyword.
+    * Cons: More tasks will be displayed to the users as there may be more `TaskDescription` that partially matches the keyword.

 ## Mark and unmark task

 ### Implementation
-For tasks, they can either be marked as being completed or not.
-The implementation would be to add a new field `TaskMark` into each `Task` object and `TaskMark` will only accept a `true` or `false` value.
+Tasks can be marked as either completed or not completed.
+The implementation would be to add a new field `TaskMark` into each `Task` object, with `TaskMark` only accepting a `true` or `false` value.

 The `true` value would mean that the task is marked as completed and the `false` value